vhvkhoa/TAPG-AgentEnvNetwork/README.md

-# ABN: Agent-Aware Boundary Networks for Temporal Action Proposal Generation
+# AEI: Actors-Environment Interaction with Adaptive Attention for Temporal Action Proposals Generation

 This source code is in finalizing process.